Celestial Events Of 2024: Supermoons, Eclipses And Meteor Showers To Watch Out For

 Supermoon: 17 October

 The second supermoon of 2024, this full moon heralds the hunting season.
-Thus named Hunter’s Moon, the phase will occur at 11:28 UTC (4:58 pm IST) and can be seen across regions that will have the Moon above the horizon.
+Thus named Hunter’s Moon, the phase will occur at 11:28 UTC (7:28 pm HKT) and can be seen across regions that will have the Moon above the horizon.

 Supermoon: 15 November

-This is the last supermoon of 2024 and will occur at 9:30 pm UTC (3:00 am IST, November 16).
+This is the last supermoon of 2024 and will occur at 9:30 pm UTC (5:30 am HKT, November 16).
 The bright and glowing full moon is called the Beaver Moon, after the semiaquatic rodents that abound in North America.
 During this time, these fluffy animals begin to build their lodges to store food for the harsh winters.

 Geminid meteor shower: 13-14 December